Kobzol/hardware-effects/write-combining/README.md

 $ write-combining <array-count> <write-increment>
 ```

-The program will create `array-count` large arrays of 8-bytes integers and will repeatedly write to all of their elements.
+The program will create `array-count` large arrays of 8-bytes integers and will repeatedly write to all of their elements
-`write-increment` specifies how many arrays will be written at once in a loop from zero to the array size.
+using non-temporal stores. `write-increment` specifies how many arrays will be written at once in a loop from zero to the array size.

 Example:
 ```